NinjaMuffin08/ESX_Crafting/README.md

 Features:
 1. Ability to craft items and weapons from other items.
 2. Auto-discover recipes (manual discovery mode would be way too harsh)
+3. Ugly ESX-menu

+Features to come:
+1. Custom animation for each craftable.
+2. Prop crafting and spawning
+3. NetEventHandler for registering craftables

 Installation:
 1. Import SQL if you want to keep current recipes